csjcode/rancho-chat/README.md

 This is an early-stage ongoing app -- representing less than 2 months work -- but I prioritized another app now, so have made this public for anybody to look at, use and contribute.

 * You are welcome to add revisions, PRs or additional feedback including ideas for me or anybody to work on.
-* Feel free to contact me through email, Twitter or LinkedIn
+* Feel free to contact me through email, Twitter or LinkedIn, or make a Zoom appt.
 * I do plan to pick this up again, just right now my plate is full!

 ### Purpose